gtncruzado/ELK-stack-GC-/README.md

 - Automating the configuration of Ansible adds the advantage of saving the time of punching code in that is repeatable anyway

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- download filebeat
+- install filebeat
+- enable and configure system module
-- ...
+- setup filebeat
-- ...
+- start filebeat service
+- enable service filebeat on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.